Symbiotic bacteria: Gut Bacteria

-The human gut contains approximately one hundred trillion microbes.
-The gut is a dynamic ecosystem as it is composed of both constant and transient components, meaning some bacteria establishes itself and remains throughout the human’s lifetime and other bacteria is ingested and later leaves in feces.
+The human gut contains approximately thirty-eight trillion microbes.
+The gut is a dynamic ecosystem as it is composed of both constant and transient components, meaning some bacteria establish themselves and remain throughout the human's lifetime and other bacteria are ingested and later leave in feces.
 When babies are born, they are born without any bacteria in their intestines.
 However, as soon as they enter the world, they begin accumulating gut bacteria through food and other means.
 Most bacteria in the human body are actually good for us and help with carrying out necessary life processes.
 Gut bacteria in humans often aid in the breakdown of foods and synthesize important vitamins that could not be processed by humans alone.
 Therefore, humans must be careful when taking antibiotics when they are sick.
 Antibiotics do not differentiate between the good and bad bacteria in our bodies and therefore, kill both.
 If not treated carefully, this can lead to issues with the gastrointestinal tract because of an imbalance of bacteria in this microbiome.
 Therefore, some doctors recommend taking a probiotic when taking antibiotics to restore the good bacteria.